katsmamina/architecture-quiz-group2/planning/development-strategy.md

 This branch is merged to the `master`

 #### Business logic
-- use 'add' function to increment one number to the XX
+- use `add` function to increment one number to the XX
-- use 'save' to save the result
+- use `save` to save the result
 - define json-answers array length to define the YY number
 #### Interface
 *HTML*
-- progress (div) inside the header: id = 'progress', class = 'progress'
+- progress (div) inside the header: id = `progress`, class = `progress`
-  - numbers (p): id = 'p-progress', class = 'p-progress'
+  - numbers (p): id = `p-progress`, class = `p-progress`

 *CSS*
-- style for the progress div
+- style the progress div
-- style for numbers (paragraph)
+- style numbers (paragraph)
 #### Interaction
 *Handlers*
-- show the first number
+- `questionsCompleted.js`: show the first number as the number of the completed questions
-- show the second number
+- `questionNumber.js`: show the second number as the array length

 *Listeners*
-- the event is triggered by clicking on one of the 'answer' divs
+- `progressListener.js`: the event is triggered by clicking on one of the `answer` divs

 ---
 ## 5. Next question